distributed-technologies/mukube-configurator/docs/config-master.md

 #### MASTER_NETWORK_INTERFACE
-The name of the network interface where the devices are discoverable
+The name of the network interface where the devices are discoverable.
 #### MASTER_HOST_IP
 THe ip address of the machine on the local networl
 #### NODE_CONTROL_PLANE_VIP